-ICSI is a procedure carried out during IVF treatment, where a single sperm is injected directly into an egg to help maximise the chances of fertilisation.
+ICSI is an extra procedure carried out during IVF treatment, where a single sperm is injected directly into an egg to help maximise the chances of fertilisation.

-For 30 years, we’ve successfully used ICSI to overcome male fertility problems.
+For 30 years, we’ve successfully used ICSI to overcome fertility challenges.

 Want to know if this is for you?
 You can talk to one of our fertility experts.

-For around half of couples finding it hard to get pregnant, the cause of infertility is sperm related.
+For around a third of couples finding it hard to get pregnant, the cause of infertility is sperm related.

 During a regular IVF cycle, mature eggs are removed from the ovaries, mixed with sperm in a lab, and left to fertilise.